 Strawberry Oat Bar, anyone?
 I’ve been looking for dessert oat bar recipes and finally landed and this buttery, crumbly bar that is the perfect make ahead dessert!

 Breakfast for dessert?
-This that a thing?
+Is that a thing?
 Can we make it a thing?
 These Strawberry Oat Bars are the perfect dessert for those people who don’t love dessert.
 You know the ones I am talking about.
-BMW don’t always indulge in sweets but when we do, we want it to be 100% worth it and I can assure you these bars are!
+BMW and I don’t always indulge in sweets but when we do, we want it to be 100% worth it and I can assure you these bars are!

-The would be so perfect served warm with ice cream and I’m not going to lie, we’ve had these bars for breakfast a few times.
-If you love desserts that have that aren’t too sweet and have a little nostalgia, you’ll love this No-Bake Peanut Butter and Jelly pie!
+These would be so perfect served warm with ice cream and I’m not going to lie, we’ve had these bars for breakfast a few times.
+If you love desserts that aren’t too sweet and have a little nostalgia, you’ll love this No-Bake Peanut Butter and Jelly pie!

 These are easy to make ahead and stay fresh for a few days if you keep them sealed up properly.
 I love that for a long weekend at the lake or you can easily make these in a baking dish and take along with you to a party or get together.